unpush/typist/lib/v.typ

 it can...to it...in the...to use...to have
 if you...from you...why not\D
 (3)\I
 Typing is a very valuable skill to acquire.
-It is valuable for personal use and as a means of getting an office job.\P
+It is valuable for personal use and as a means of getting an office job.

-(4)\I
-This skill is yours to use; it cannever be taken from you.
+This skill is yours to use; it can never be taken from you.\P (4)\I
 So why not put forth your best efforts to become a good typist?
 You can become a good typist if you put your mind to it.
 You should also, if possible,